make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Zuz666](https://github.com/Zuz666) for contributing support for Imaxfire AWA2 water vapour fireplace and improvements to light entities.
 - [mmaarrkk02](https://github.com/mmaarrkk02) for contributing support for NWT WDH-10EM dehumidifier.
 - [toller892](https://github.com/toller892) for contributing a fix for water heaters.
+- [terryrankine](https://github.com/terryrankine) for contributing support for AOSDK garage door with light.